ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

    ```

 ## Goal 2
-Now, we will setup a **Freestyle Job** `seedJob` in Jenkins.
+Now, we will setup a **Freestyle project** `seedJob` in Jenkins.
 This job will be used to generate all other jobs you want to create within Jenkins.

 ### Creating the Freestyle Project `seedJob`
-Navigate back to your browser at `http://localhost:8080/` and login to Jenkins with the credials you set up or the default admin ones provided for you during the initial setup
+Navigate back to your browser at `http://localhost:8080/` and login to Jenkins with the credials you set up or the default admin ones provided to you during the initial setup

   1. On the left hand side of the page, select `New Item`
-  2. In the text box for `Enter a item name`, enter `seedJob` > select the `Freestyle Project` > select `OK`
+  2. In the text box for `Enter a item name`, enter `seedJob` > select the `Freestyle project` > select `OK`
   ![jenkins freestyle project](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-1.1.png)

 ### Install the `Job DSL` plugin
 We need to configure Jenkins to use the Jenkins Job DSL API.
-This provides us the functionality to have a job that creates other jobs.
+This provides us the functionality to configure how we want our new jobs built

   1. Navigate to `Jenkins Home` > `Manage Jenkins` > `Manage Plugins` > `Available` tab > Search for `Job DSL` and install

 ### Configuring the `seedJob` to use `dsl/seed.groovy` stored in github
-Now that we have configured Jenkins to us the Jenkins Job DSL API, we can create a Jenkins Job to create jobs.
-We are going to use our `jenkins-shared-library` repository to load in the groovy script(s) we want to use to create other jobs.
+Now that we have configured Jenkins to us the Jenkins Job DSL API, we can configure `seedJob` to use groovy script(s) (`seed.groovy`) stored in our `jenkins-shared-library` to create new jobs.
  * **Note:** This is not a requirement.
 Directly inside of the `seedJob`, you could add a groovy script to do the same thing we are doing in our `jenkins-shared-library`

 Since we will be using our `jenkins-shared-library`, we will need to add some additional configuration to this job to get this working.